PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Nucleotide.md

 - Very large HiFi reads fasta files (>2 million reads @ 10kb) can produce SAM outputs 200-350GB in size, which can result in RMA files 15-30GB in size (**200-400GB total**).
 - Smaller HiFi reads fasta files (<1 million reads @ 8kb) can produce SAM outputs 50-120GB in size, which can result in RMA files 3-10GB in size (**50-130GB total**).

 After completion, the very large SAM files and the sorted HiFi reads fasta files can be deleted.
 These files are not removed automatically in case different formats of RMA files need to be produced by the user, as sam2rma requires both the sorted reads and the SAM files.
+If disk space is an issue, you may choose to run one sample at a time.

 ## Dependencies